vexx32/chocolatey.org/chocolatey/Website/Views/Blog/ChocolateyFestComingSoon.md

 * An evening Hackathon with workshops centered around Docker on Windows, and best practices for deploying Chocolatey.
 * Networking with other sysadmins, architects and developers who are tackling some of the same challenges that we are.

-The Early Bird conference ticket costs just $200, and the Hackathon is free.
+The conference ticket costs just $250, and the Hackathon is free.
 With travel and accommodations totaling [fill in cost], the all-in cost would be [total].
+With everything I would learn, that would have a value to the company above and beyond because I could do [fill in some automation needs], that would save the company [savings] over the next year!

 I hope you’ll agree that Chocolatey Fest is a worthwhile investment for our company and that you’ll approve my attendance at this year’s event.